-Abstract prints also work very well in older children's rooms – and will also appeal to children who like drawing and painting.
-Choose a wallpaper with a neutral background colour for a sophisticated look that will work with most furniture sets.
+This terrazzo print will work really well in older children's rooms also and will appeal to kids that like drawing and painting too.
+Choose a wallpaper with a neutral background color for a sophisticated look that will work with most furniture sets.

 Nothing keeps little kids occupied like a good story.
 With a storytelling wallpaper, getting them to imagine that they are inside a fairytale will be easy and effortless.

-We love the very colourful 'Monkeys' Wallpaper Mural by Clare Wilson Studio, available at Wallsauce.com.
+We love the very colorful 'Monkeys' Wallpaper Mural (opens in new tab) by Clare Wilson Studio, available at Wallsauce.com.

-Pink is a firm favourite of many children – and rightly so, it's a warm, welcoming shade.
-An especially popular choice for decorating a girl's bedroom, many boys will like pink, too.
-If you can't stomach an overly pink bedroom, but your child loves the colour, pick a wallpaper with pink accents, then pair with a pink chest of drawers.
+Pink is a firm favorite of many children – and rightly so, it's a warm, welcoming shade.
+If you can't stomach an overly pink bedroom, but your child loves the color, pick a wallpaper with pink accents, then pair with a pink chest of drawers.